paramt/timeline/README.md

 ### 3rd Place at Startup Weekend <kbd>November 2018</kbd>

-Presented StoAR at the 54-hour [Startup Weekend](https://bit.ly/2QMCQOf).
+Presented StoAR at the 54-hour TechStars Startup Weekend.
 The demo was pitched to a panel of judges, including an investor from Dragon's Den, and received third place.
 ___

 ### First Place Pitch at Hackathon <kbd>September 2018</kbd>